 Don’t miss: Visiting even if you’re skint – this is one of the scant number of museums in Paris with no admission charge.

-One of the true jewels of Paris, Shakespeare & Company is a Left Bank bookshop, and so much more besides.
-For over 60 years, it’s been an intellectual gathering place, a cultural hub – and a place to kip for the numerous writers, bohemians, travellers and bookworms who have volunteered here in exchange for their services.
+Shakespeare & Company is a Left Bank bookshop, and so much more besides.
+For more than 60 years, it’s been an intellectual gathering place, a cultural hub – and a place to kip for the numerous writers, bohemians, travellers and bookworms who have volunteered here.
 There’s a sizeable used and antiquarian section, while the main store is a sprawling network of grotto-like spaces.
-Shakespeare & Son has appeared in countless numbers of films, books and memoirs – and when you get lost among its volume-lined corridors, you really come to understand its magic.
+Shakespeare & Company has appeared in countless films, books and memoirs – and when you get lost among its volume-lined corridors, you really come to see why.

-Twice a week, the Marché Bastille runs along the Boulevard Richard Lenoir.
-It’s one of the capital’s biggest markets: a hive of food vendors selling local cheese, free-range chicken, fish, fruit, veg, sausages and all those quintessentially French things.
-Amongst the mounds of produce are other stalls selling cheap clothes and accessories.
+Twice a week, the Marché Bastille takes over the Boulevard Richard-Lenoir.
+It’s one of the capital’s biggest markets: a hive of food vendors selling local cheese, free-range chicken, fish, fruit, veg, sausages and other quintessentially French things.
 Making your way through this vibrant market is a truly atmospheric experience.

-Don’t miss: Saturdays, when the food sellors are replaced by arts and crafts merchants.
-It’s great opportunity to pick up affordable paintings and other handmade goodies.
+Don’t miss: Saturdays, when the food sellers are replaced by arts and crafts merchants.
+It’s a great opportunity to pick up affordable paintings and other handmade goodies.

-Père-Lachaise is the celebrity cemetery – it has almost anyone French, talented and dead that you care to mention.
+Père-Lachaise is the celebrity cemetery – it has almost anyone French, talented and dead you care to mention.
 Not even French, for that matter.
 Creed and nationality have never prevented entry: you just had to have lived or died in Paris or have an allotted space in a family tomb.
-From Balzac to Chopin to Oscar Wilde (the tomb worn away by the kisses of visiting admirers), the talent-spotting is endless.
-There are several tours to take you around this famous but calm Paris attraction.
+From Balzac to Chopin to Oscar Wilde (the tomb worn away by kisses from visiting admirers, now with transparent barriers), the talent-spotting is endless.

 Don’t miss: Oscar Wilde’s tomb: much like the man himself, it’s ostentatious and flamboyant.

-A bit like Madame Tussauds, but more kitsch, the Musée Grévin is a guaranteed winner with kids.
-Here they can have their photos taken alongside waxworks of showbiz stars and personalities like football star Zinédine Zidane, Brad Pitt, George Clooney, the Queen and Barack Obama.
+A bit like Madame Tussauds, but more kitsch, the Musée Grévin is a guaranteed winner with kids that need entertaining.
+Here they can have their photos taken alongside waxworks of showbiz stars and personalities like Brad Pitt, George Clooney, the Queen and Barack Obama.
 Great historical moments, such as Neil Armstrong walking on the moon, are re-created in the ‘snapshots of the 20th-century’ area.
 A small gallery at the top of a spiral staircase near the end shows how waxworks are made.

-As city rivers go, the Seine is among the prettiest.
+As city rivers go, the Seine must be the prettiest.
 Punctuated by landmarks, spanned by historical bridges and dotted with tree-lined quays, there’s many a picture-postcard moment to be enjoyed here.
-And one of the best ways to absorb it all is from the deck of one of Paris’s iconic Baeaux-Mouches boats.
-Okay, they tend to be heaving with sightseers (which is why Parisians tend to avoid them like the plaguey), but if you don’t all the touristy ambience, you’ll be in for a right treat.
+And one of the best ways to absorb it all is from the deck of one of Paris’s iconic Bateaux-Mouches boats.
+Okay, they tend to be heaving with sightseers (which is why Parisians tend to avoid them like the plague), but if you don’t mind the touristy ambience, you’ll be in for a treat.

-Tucked away at the back of Sacré-Coeur, beside Montmartre’s vineyard, sits the garden.
-It’s part of a very old stretch of fallow land that was left for nature to do its thing.
-All the trees, plants and flowers here are self-sown – in fact, the garden was ordained an official biodiversity enclave in 1987.
-You’ll find hundreds of different types of flora and fauna here – from the pond-dwelling toad to the horse chesnut trees..
+Tucked away at the back of Sacré-Coeur, beside Montmartre’s vineyard, sits the Jardin Sauvage Saint-Vincent.
+It’s part of a very old stretch of fallow land that was abandoned to nature.
+All the trees, plants and flowers are self-sown – in fact, the garden was ordained as an official biodiversity enclave in 1987.
+You’ll find hundreds of different types of flora and fauna here, from horse chestnut trees to pond-dwelling toads.

 Don’t miss: There are regular guided tours of the gardens, and better still, they’re free.

 King Louis IX – who went on to become St Louis – was a fervently religious king.
-In the 1240s, he acquired what he’d been led to believe was Christ’s Crown of Thornes, and wanted a shrine to house it.
-The result was one heck of a shrine: the glittering marvel that is Sainte-Chapelle.
-Its 15-metre windows are truly jaw-dropping, depicted hundreds of scenes from the Bible, and culminating in the Apocalypse in the rose window.
-Fire and brimstone stuff!
+In the 1240s, he acquired what he’d been led to believe was Christ’s Crown of Thorns, and wanted a shrine to house it.
+The result was one heck of a monument: the marvellous, glittering Sainte-Chapelle.
+Its 15-metre windows are truly jaw-dropping, depicting hundreds of scenes from the Bible and culminating in the Apocalypse in the rose window.

-Don’t miss: the occasional music and gospel concerts that take place here.
-It makes for an eerily moving venue.
+Don’t miss: The occasional classical and gospel concerts that take place here.
+It makes for an eerily poignant venue.

 You can’t go wrong with a Natural History Museum.
-The world over these are often the most fascinating and family-friendly places in any city, and Paris is no exception.
+These are often the most fascinating and family-friendly places in any city, and Paris is no exception.
 At the Muséum National d’Histoire Naturelle’s Grande Galerie de l’Evolution, stuffed creatures parade majestically through their various habitats.
 Animals of all kinds teach children about the diversity of nature and, in the endangered and vanished section (where a dodo takes pride of place), about the importance of protecting them.
-The museum holds bony remains of fish, birds, monkeys, dinosaurs and humans.
+The museum contains the bony remains of fish, birds, monkeys, dinosaurs and humans.
 You won’t know where to look first.

-Don’t miss: Venturing out into the Jardin des Plantes complex to find the small Ménagerie zoo, separate pavilions containing hunks of meteorites and crystals in the Galerie de Minéralogie et de Géologie.
+Don’t miss: Venturing into the Jardin des Plantes complex to find the small Ménagerie zoo, plus separate pavilions containing hunks of meteorites and crystals in the Galerie de Minéralogie et de Géologie.

-Based among the greenery of the 19th arrondissement, the Parc de la Villette is a hub of outdoor fun.
-The folies themselves serve as glorious giant climbing frames, as well as a first-aid post, burger bar and children's art centre.
+With its giant climbing frames, burger bar and children’s art centre, the 19th’s Parc de la Villette is a hub of outdoor fun.
 Kids shoot down a Chinese dragon slide, and an undulating suspended path follows the Canal de l’Ourcq.
 There are ten themed gardens bearing evocative names such as the Garden of Mirrors, of Mists, of Acrobatics and of Childhood Frights.
 South of the canal is Le Zénith, and the Grande Halle de la Villette – now used for trade fairs, exhibitions and September’s jazz festival.

-Don’t miss: The open-air film festival on the lawns, every summer.
+Don’t miss: The open-air film festival that takes place on the lawns every summer.

-In Elancourt – five minutes on the train from Versailles – is a five-hectare, scaled-down version of...
-France itself!
-It’s complete with 116 hyper-realistic models at 1:30-scale.
-You can make your way through a route that takes in the ramparts of Carcassonne, a little Savoyard village, the Chambord castle – all the way to the port of Saint-Tropez.
+In Élancourt – five minutes by train from Versailles – you’ll find a five-hectare, scaled-down version of...
+France itself, complete with 116 hyper-realistic models at 1:30 scale.
+You can make your way through a route that takes in the ramparts of Carcassonne, a small Savoyard village, the Chambord castle, all the way to the port of Saint-Tropez.
 You can even check out the TGV crossing the Pont du Gard, plus Mont-Saint-Michel bathing in the centre of the artifical lake.
 Not one single French region goes unrepresented – and that includes the Mediterranean island of Corsica.

-Don’t miss: There are fun additional activities to get up to here – like exploring a replica of a Lascaux cave (where some of the oldest examples of art known to man can be found).
+Don’t miss: There are other fun things to do here – like exploring a replica of one of the Lascaux caves.

-There are actually two parks to explore here: one is Parc Disneyland; the other is the SFX-oriented Parc Walt Disney Studios.
-Plus, Disney Entertainment Village is filled with places to eat, drink and party.
+There are actually two parks to explore here: one is Parc Disneyland, the other the SFX-oriented Parc Walt Disney Studios.
+And then there’s Disney Entertainment Village, which is filled with places to eat, drink and party.
 It can all seem a bit vast and intimidating (well, as intimidating as anything inspired by a cartoon mouse can be).
-There are numerous different zones – Fantasyland, Discoveryland, Small World, Pirates of the Caribbean – and trust us, you won’t run out of stuff to keep you and the nippers occupied.
+There are various distinct zones – Fantasyland, Discoveryland, Small World, Pirates of the Caribbean – and trust us, you won’t run out of stuff to keep you and the nippers occupied.

-Don’t miss: The Fastpass ticket option.
-Sure, you’re paying more – but it gets you right past the queues outside the most sought-after attractions.
+Don’t miss: The Fastpass ticket.
+Sure, you’re paying more, but it gets you right past the queues for the most sought-after attractions.